 The International Baccalaureate (IB) Diploma Program is an internationally recognised pre-university level qualification.
 It supports graduating students to study at both Australian universities and universities overseas.
 The academic rigour of the IB curriculum, and subjects such as the Theory of Knowledge (TOK) and the Extended Essay, prepares students to adjust more readily to university expectations.

 INVESTING IN EDUCATION

-As a not-for-profit organisation IES has a clear mandate to re-invest in education – cutting-edge education tools and programs, and powerful engagement opportunities that enrich the lives of our students and the community.
+As a not-for-profit organisation, IES has a clear mandate to re-invest in education and powerful engagement opportunities that enrich the lives of our students and the community.

 COMMITMENT TO AUSTRALIA’S FIRST NATION PEOPLE

 IES is proud of the reputation we’ve built for delivering high-quality, innovative educational experiences and services.
-We’ve been awarded several Queensland State Government awards recognising our exceptional client service, including the Best Pathway Program and Outstanding International Student Support awards.
-Being nominated for several industry awards, including the Lord Mayor’s Business Award for Excellence in International Education Delivery, also made us very proud.
+We have been awarded several Queensland State Government awards recognising our exceptional client service, including the Best Pathway Program and Outstanding International Student Support awards.
+We have also been honoured with nomination in several industry awards, including the Lord Mayor’s Business Award for Excellence in International Education Delivery.